iParaA/DQ-White-Dwarf-Lightcurves/README.txt

 lc = lightcurve
 pd = periodogram
-Each folder specifies the WD name, the 0,1,2, at the beginning of image file name is to order the files, followed by WD name, Sector, and period.
+Each folder specifies the WD name, the 0,1,2, at the beginning of image file name is to order the files, followed by WD name, sector, and period.